Welcome to the Ardoña Research Group!

-The Ardoña Research Group at UC Irvine aims to pioneer next-generation responsive and adaptive materials, which can be used as tools for unraveling biological mechanisms that involve action potential propagation and cellular mechanotransduction in contractile tissues, and pharmaco-/toxicokinetics across biological barrier tissues.
-We will capitalize on the biocompatibility and synthetic versatility offered by biomacromolecules to create innovative materials that can probe or transduce signals at the cell-material interface.
+The Ardoña Research Group at UC Irvine develops responsive and adaptive bio-inspired materials, which are useful in creating model platforms for unraveling biological mechanisms that involve action potential propagation and cellular mechanotransduction in contractile tissues.
+We capitalize on the synthetic versatility offered by biomacromolecules to create innovative materials that can probe or transduce signals at the cell-material interface.

 FEATURED NEWS & ANNOUNCEMENTS

 We have welcomed several undergraduate students this quarter!
 Maddie (left) is a second-year CBE student and will be working with Katie and Natalie.
 Catherine (middle) is a second-year BME student and will be working with Yuyao.
 Caleb is a third-year CBE and will be working with Sue.

 Congratulations to Sue on her paper, "Thermochromic Behavior of Polydiacetylene Nanomaterials Driven by Charged Peptide Amphiphiles," which was published in Biomacromolecules!
 This paper is part of the virtual special issue in Peptide Materials.

 Yuyao Kuang was a contributing author in the group.
 We also acknowledge the other co-authors outside the group who helped with this work–– Dr. Dmitri Cordova, Alicia Robang, Kaleo Ogura, Dr. Anant Paravastu, and Dr. Maxx Arguilla.
 Congratulations to the team!